Yoshi’s Story is the follow up to the critically acclaimed SNES game Super Mario World 2: Yoshi’s Island.

-You may struggle, however, with the game’s overly sensitive movement controls.
-It’s easy to miss or overshoot jumps as a result.
-Thankfully, Yoshi can perform a generous flutter jump that you can often use to quickly rectify a mistake.
+Thankfully, Yoshi can perform a generous flutter jump, which you can often use to quickly rectify a mistake.

 Despite its visual charm, Yoshi’s Story is a shallow experience.
 It offers little in the way of challenge and deliberately holds back gameplay content to make it seem longer than it actually is.

-The story mode is structured so that multiple playthroughs are required to fully unlock everything.
+You have to play through it multiple times to fully unlock everything, which becomes repetitive very quickly.
 And the painfully annoying music throughout only serves to make it less enjoyable each time.